 6.2 General frame format

-The MAC frame format, illustrated in Figure 6-3 for non-PRDEVs and in Figure 6-3a for PRDEVs, comprises a set of fields that occur in a fixed order in all frames.
+The MAC frame format, illustrated in Figure 6-3 for piconet DEVs and in Figure 6-3a for PRDEVs, comprises a set of fields that occur in a fixed order in all frames.
 The figures in this subclause are a representation of the MAC Header field and MAC Frame Body field.
 The HCS is not shown since this is calculated and verified by the PHY.
-The maximum size of the MAC Frame Body field, pMaxFrameBodySize, is a PHY-dependent parameter that includes the frame payload(s), MAC subheader(s) and padding octets in the aggregated frames, and FCS field(s) but not the PHY preamble, PHY header, MAC header, MAC subheader or MAC header validation.
+The MAC frame shall be formatted as illustrated in Figure 6-3 for piconet DEVs and in Figure 6-3a for PRDEVs.
+For piconet DEVs, the maximum size of the MAC Frame Body field, pMaxFrameBodySize, is a PHY-dependent parameter that includes the frame payload and FCS fields, but not the PHY preamble, PHY header, MAC header, MAC subheader, or MAC header validation.
+For PRDEVs, the maximum size of the MAC Frame Body field, pMaxFrameBodySize, is a PHY-dependent parameter that includes the frame payload(s), MAC subheader(s) and padding octets in the aggregated frames, and FCS field(s) but not the PHY preamble, PHY header, MAC header, or MAC header validation.
 The parameter pMaxFrameBodySize is defined in the following subclauses:

 CID r02-5 & r02-10